 • Paper Towels

-Season Pork Tenderloin: Sprinkle meat with our seasoning blend, making sure it covers all sides.
+Step 2: Season meat with seasoning blend, making sure it covers all sides.

-Sous Vide Cooking: Submerge the sealed bag in the preheated water bath.
-Let it do its thing at 140°F (60°C) for about 1 hour.
+Step 4: Submerge the sealed bag in the preheated water bath.
+Let it cook at 140°F (60°C) for about 1 hour.

-Remove from Bag and Pat Dry: After cooking, all it needs is a good sear.
-Preheat oil in a pan on high heat, then remove the pork from the bag and pat it dry with paper towels.
+Step 7: After cooking, heat some oil in a pan on high.
+Take the pork out of the bag and gently pat it dry with paper towels.

-Sear in Hot Pan: Sear in hot oil for 1-2 minutes per side until a gorgeous golden brown crust forms.
-Add herbs and aromatics if desired.
-Then, allow the pork to rest for a few minutes before slicing.
+Step 8: Place the pork in the hot oil and cook for 1-2 minutes on each side until a golden brown crust forms.
+Add herbs and aromatics if you like.
+Let the pork rest for a few minutes before slicing.

-Serve and Enjoy: Slice the tenderloin into medallions and serve with your favorite sides.
+Step 9: Cut the tenderloin into medallions and serve with your favorite sides.
+Enjoy!

 Recipe Tips & Tricks